 It is proposed that the following text be reflected in the summary record of the first plenary meeting of the 2011 session of the ITU Council:

 1 The Council received Document 66 from the Administrations of the United Arab Emirates and Kingdom of Saudi Arabia with regard to the number of Chairmen and Vice Chairmen of the Sector Advisory Groups, Study Groups and other groups.
-The Council, in the light of Resolution 166 (Guadalajara, 2010) and Document 66, discussed several options for the number of Vice Chairmen of the Sector Advisory Groups, Study Groups and other groups with a focus on ensuring, inter alia, equitable geographic distribution among ITU regions so as to ensure that is represented by appropriate number (at least one or two) of competent and experienced persons.
+The Council, in the light of Resolution 166 (Guadalajara, 2010) and Document 66, discussed several options for the number of Vice Chairmen of the Sector Advisory Groups, Study Groups and other groups with a focus on ensuring, inter alia, equitable geographic distribution among ITU regions so as to ensure that every region is represented by appropriate number (at least one or two) of competent and experienced persons.

 2 The Council also emphasized the need to invite the ITU Sector Assemblies and Conferences, as well as their Advisory Groups to adopt, to the extent possible and taking into consideration the respective needs of their sectors, the necessary criteria for the timely implementation of Resolution 166 (Guadalajara, 2010).